datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

 which code was used for the analysis.
 Everything inside of ``code/`` is tracked with Git thanks to the yoda-procedure, so we can see more easily how it was edited over time.
-In addition, we will “tag” this state of the dataset.
+In addition, we will “tag” this state of the dataset with the tag ``setup_done`` to mark the repository state at which the analysis script was completed.
 This is optional, but it can help to identify important milestones more easily.

 .. runrecord:: _examples/repro-108
    :language: console